department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   // The prefix for Google Analytics events that are sent for different form actions
   trackingPrefix: '',

   // The title of the form.
-Displayed on all pages.
+Displayed on all pages
-  // Accepts a string or a function that will be passed `onReview` (with a value of true) as a parameter on the review page.
   title: '',

   // The subtitle (e.g. form number) of the form.
 Displayed on all pages, if there's also a title